v74c63t/ani-app/README.md

 * Includes more detailed information about the show (all the genres, studio, etc)
 - [x] Top Rated Screen
 * There is a page that allows users to view top rated shows in a table view
-- [ ] Watch/Complete List Screen
+- [x] Anime List Screen
-* Users should be able to view their watch list and complete list with favorite shows being pushed towards the top of each respective list
+* ~~Users should be able to view their watch list and complete list with favorite shows being pushed towards the top of each respective list~~
+* Users should be able to view their watching list and starred list

 ### 3. Navigation